Jigar3/Wall-Street/README.md

 ## What is Wall Street?
 Wall Street is a virtual stock trading web application made using React.
-This application intends to help future investors learn the ups and downs of the stock market and build a portfolio for themselves.
+This application intends to help future investors learn the ups and downs of the stock market and build a portfolio of stocks for themselves.
+Beginning with a sum of **$10,000** you get a chance to get accustomed to the buying and selling of stocks, track your progress over a period of time and make yourself ready to conquer the stock market.

 ## Why Wall Street?